gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ## Story: Build author searches for plugins using central Web UI

-## Story: Pathological comms errors while resolving plugins produce reasonable error messages

-1. Non responsive server (accepts request but never responds)
-1. Server responds extremely slowly (data is transferred frequently enough to avoid idle/response timeout, but is really too slow to let continue)
-1. Server responds with inaccurate content length (lots of HTTP clients get badly confused by this)
-1. Server responds with extremely large document (protect against blowing out memory trying to read the response)

-## Story: Build author searches for plugins using Gradle command-line

-Introduce a plugin and implicit task that allows a build author to search for plugins from the central plugin repository, using the Gradle command-line.

 ## Story: Make new plugin resolution mechanism public

 Story is predicated on plugins.gradle.org providing a searchable interface for plugins.